Hepatitis B virus (HBV), belonging to the Hepadnaviridae family.

 Nature of the disease

-The endemicity of hepatitis B in a population is described by the prevalence of HBsAg, an HBV-specific component found in the blood (and other body fluids) in both acute and chronic stages of the infection.
-Hepatitis B is found worldwide, but with differing levels of risk.
-In certain areas of North America, northern and western Europe, the southern cone of South America, Australia and New Zealand, prevalence of chronic HBV infection is relatively low (less than 2% of the general population is HBsAg-positive) (Map).
+The endemicity of HBV in a population is described by the prevalence of HBsAg, an HBV-specific component found in the blood (and other body fluids) in both acute and chronic stages of the infection.
+HBV is found worldwide, but with differing levels of endemicity.
+The majority of the world’s population live in countries where the prevalence of HBsAg of in the general population is high (≥8%) or intermediate (2-7%).
+In certain areas of North America, northern and western Europe, the southern cone of South America, Australia and New Zealand, prevalence of chronic HBV infection is relatively low (<2% ) (see map).

 Risk for travellers